fr-kshibata/kenichishibata.github.io/README.rst

    + Global Ecommerce Development Webapp, Rollout, Architecture and cross region distribution (UNIQLO)
    + Ecommerce project management and release engineering
    + Coordinated Cross functional communication within FR Infrastructure and Development team as one of the lead Architects

 - Developed Restful APIs using AWS services and NodeJS with Restify Framework
 - Created PoC Image processing using NodeJS (AWS Lambda) and then architected development team after for full blown devleopment with Code Reviews and DevOps role
+- Worked with Graphql and React PoC and used it in production with development team
+- Managed CMS and Webapp both using reactjs as a base and integration using DevOps Philosophy with CICD Pipelines as best practice
+- Architected Infrastructure and Application end to end development of microservices.
+Started the shift to domain driven development with the lead architect
+- Work with Infrastructure as a code (Terraform, DCOS, Mesos, Docker, Ansible) for setting up development environment

 Education
 ===================================================================================================================